Sonic Colors: Reception

-Both versions of Sonic Colors received "generally favorable" reviews, according to review aggregator Metacritic.
+Both versions of Sonic Colors received "generally favorable" reviews, according to review aggregator website Metacritic.
 The game was also successful commercially; as of March 2011, it has sold 2.18 million copies.
 In a Famitsu interview dated June 2021, Sonic Team director Takashi lizuka mentioned in response to a question that the game had sold 4 million copies across the Nintendo Wii and the Nintendo DS.

 The game's presentation was well received.
 Pedro Hernandez of Nintendo World Report described the graphics and animations as "beautiful" and "gorgeous".
 Arthur Gies of IGN considered them to be among the best available on the Wii, praising the lighting, detail, and variety they offered.
 Both Hernandez and Jane Douglas of GameSpot both praised the audio for incorporating familiar aspects of past Sonic games, and Douglas admired the "jazzy, high-energy" soundtrack as fitting for all levels.
 The new voice casting was also appreciated; Gies elaborated that the cast was "much less annoying" than the previous voice actors, and Hernandez considered their voices to be fitting for the characters.

 The gameplay was praised, particularly for the Wisps and its replay value.
 Al Bickham of Eurogamer considered the game's intertwining of platforming and speed to be successful, and also praised its use of the Wii Remote.
 Gies, Douglas, and John Meyer of Wired praised the shift from third-person to side-scrolling, which Meyer described as "elegant and cohesive".
 Matthew Keast of GamesRadar called the Wisps the game's best feature, describing the element of backtracking to previously completed levels after unlocking more types as clever.
 Tim Turi of Game Informer praised the Wisps for adding "an interesting new gameplay mechanic without succumbing to Werehog-itis", and Gies compared the Wisps to power-ups from the Super Mario franchise, though he felt that Colors still felt distinctive and fresh.
 Douglas, however, preferred basic platforming over using the Wisps.